Morocco Honeymoon

 Day 5: Full day guided city tour of Fes

 After a tasty Moroccan breakfast in your charming Riad, you will begin a full day heritage city tour of Fes with your expert local guide.
-This experience is a highlight of your Morocco honeymoon package, offering a deep dive into the city’s rich history, culture, and traditions.
+This experience offers a deep dive into the city’s rich history, culture, and traditions.
 As you explore, you will discover why Fes is often called the cultural and spiritual heart of Morocco.

-As you explore this UNESCO-listed imperial city, each stop along the way will enrich your 14 day Honeymoon Morocco itinerary with history, culture, and breathtaking sights.
+As you explore this UNESCO-listed imperial city, each stop along the way will enrich your journey with history, culture, and breathtaking sights.

-• Chouara Tannery: Step back in time at the 11th-century Chouara tannery, the oldest leather tannery in the world.
+- Chouara Tannery: Step back in time at the 11th-century Chouara tannery, the oldest leather tannery in the world.
 Witness the traditional leather-dyeing process, where artisans use natural dyes and age-old techniques to produce Morocco’s finest leather goods.
-Exploring this tannery will be one of the standout experiences of your Morocco honeymoon tour.

 While navigating the narrow alleyways, your expert local guide will provide in-depth insights into Moroccan history, Berber traditions, and the cultural significance of Fes.
 This immersive experience allows you to step back in time and witness the living history of Morocco’s most treasured city.
-An enchanting day of discovery you will enjoy while on your 14 day Morocco honeymoon itinerary.
+An enchanting day of discovery awaits you in one of Morocco’s most treasured cities.

 (Overnight in Fes).

 Visit Ifrane, often referred to as the “Little Switzerland of Morocco,” and take time to enjoy its stunning natural landscapes.
-This enchanting mountain town is renowned for its alpine-style architecture, crisp mountain air, and captivating alpine landscapes, offering a refreshing and serene atmosphere that contrasts beautifully with Morocco’s desert and imperial cities and adds a peaceful pause to your Morocco honeymoon tour.
+This enchanting mountain town is renowned for its alpine-style architecture, crisp mountain air, and captivating alpine landscapes, offering a refreshing and serene atmosphere that contrasts beautifully with Morocco’s desert and imperial cities, adding a peaceful and romantic pause to your adventure through Morocco.

 Nestled in the Middle Atlas Mountains at an altitude of approximately 1,664 meters, Ifrane is known for its mountainous terrain and cold winter climate.
 In 1935, the town recorded Africa’s lowest temperature, reaching −24°C, highlighting its unique alpine conditions.

 A winter paradise, Ifrane is a popular destination for skiing and snow lovers.
-Beyond winter, its charm continues year-round, with tranquil lakes, cascading waterfalls, and lush green valleys creating a peaceful retreat for nature lovers and honeymoon travelers alike.
+Beyond winter, its charm continues year-round, with tranquil lakes, cascading waterfalls, and lush green valleys creating a peaceful retreat for nature lovers and couples alike.

 Navigate the green and superb Middle Atlas Mountains, marvel at the largest Cedar plantations in Africa and be captivated by the antics of the Barbary Apes.
 This species of Apes is found only in Morocco, Gibraltar and Algeria.